 Because who doesn’t live the sweat life and burns out those carbs?
 Out came Lululemon’s #thesweatlife campaign asking customers to share pictures of their Lululemon activewear.
 The brand is a maker of yoga and activewear and people getting into their garbs were asked to share snaps on Twitter and Instagram with the hashtag.
 A section on Lululemon’s website specially displays user-generated content photos being pulled from #thesweatlife campaign magnetizing potential customers and allowing them to click through.
 The large follower base was utilized by the brand fantastically.
 Furthermore, the display of the feed on the website acts as a visual user review of the yoga and activewear telling people what the products look like in action.

-Consumer generated media is one of the most effective ways for brand building, user-engagement, authentic feedback and review from customers and more as demonstrated by the above companies who have successfully worked on user-generated campaigns without dispensing a whopping sum of money.
+Consumer-generated media is one of the most effective ways for brand building, user-engagement, authentic feedback and review from customers and more as demonstrated by the above companies who have successfully worked on user-generated campaigns without dispensing a whopping sum of money.
+Leveraging user-generated content to increase website engagement is what every marketer should do!

 Promoting the brand product on the website or on the social channels, offering customers giveaways and prizes to encourage participation, steal some notions from these flourishing brands for your social campaigning.